RoskiDeluge/reffy-ts/README.md

 Practical connection pattern for any repo:

-1. Run `npx reffy init` to install/refresh the Reffy instruction layer.
+1. Run `reffy init` to install/refresh the Reffy instruction layer.
 2. Keep your SDD framework instructions (for example OpenSpec) in the same root `AGENTS.md`.
 3. During planning, cite only relevant Reffy artifacts from `.references/artifacts/` in your proposal/spec docs.
 4. Continue implementation in your SDD framework's normal review/approval process.